jonathankumar10/Sorting-Algorithms-Analysis/README.md

 Used matplotlib.pylot as a helper library.

-Was able to give the user a choice of different algorithms to choose from and also give a graphical representation of how the algorithm did for 100 inputs.
+Was able to give the user a choice of different algorithms to choose from and show the results respectively.
+Also, give a graphical representation of how all algorithm did for 100 inputs.